Overview

 • Carbamazepine (Tegretol) interacts with CINCHONA

 The body breaks down carbamazepine to get rid of it.
 Cinchona contains quinine.
-Quinine can cause the body to break down carbamazepine (Tegretol) too quickly.
-Taking cinchona along with carbamazepine (Tegretol) can decrease the effectiveness of carbamazepine (Tegretol).
+Quinine can increase how much carbamazepine the body absorbs.
+Taking cinchona along with carbamazepine might increase the effects and side effects of carbamazepine.

 • Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with CINCHONA

 Cinchona might slow blood clotting.
-Taking cinchona along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking cinchona along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 • Phenobarbital (Luminal) interacts with CINCHONA